Politics of Guyana: Political conditions

-Cheddi Jagan served as premier (1957-1964) and then minority leader in Parliament until his election as president in 1992.
+Cheddi Jagan served as premier (1957-1964) and then minority leader in parliament until he was elected president in 1992.
 One of the Caribbean's most charismatic and famous leaders, Jagan was a founder of the PPP which led Guyana's struggle for independence.
 Over the years, he moderated his Marxist-Leninist ideology.
-After his election as president, Jagan demonstrated a commitment to democracy, followed a pro-Western foreign policy, adopted free market policies, and pursued sustainable development for Guyana's environment.
-Nonetheless, he continued to press for debt relief and a new global human order in which developed countries would increase assistance to less developed nations.
-Jagan died on 6 March 1997, and was succeeded by Sam Hinds, whom he had appointed prime minister.
+After he was elected president, Jagan demonstrated a commitment to democracy, followed a pro-Western foreign policy, adopted free market policies, and pursued sustainable development for Guyana's environment.
+Nonetheless, he continued to press for debt relief and a new global human order in which developed countries would increase their assistance to less-developed nations.
+Jagan died on 6 March 1997 and was succeeded by Sam Hinds, whom he had appointed prime minister.
 President Hinds then appointed Janet Jagan, widow of the late president, to serve as prime minister.

-In national elections on 15 December 1997, Janet Jagan was elected president, and her PPP party won a 55% majority of seats in Parliament.
+In national elections on 15 December 1997, Janet Jagan was elected president, and her PPP party won a 55% majority of seats in parliament.
 She was sworn in on 19 December.
 Jagan was a founding member of the PPP and was very active in party politics.
-She was Guyana's first female prime minister and vice president, two roles she performed concurrently before being elected to the presidency.
-She was also unique in being white, Jewish and a naturalized citizen (born in the United States).
+She was Guyana's first female prime minister and vice president, serving in both roles concurrently before being elected president.
+She was also unique in being white, Jewish, and a naturalized citizen (born in the United States).

 The PNC, which won just under 40% of the vote, disputed the results of the 1997 elections, alleging electoral fraud.
-Public demonstrations and some violence followed, until a CARICOM team came to Georgetown to broker an accord between the two parties, calling for an international audit of the election results, a redrafting of the constitution, and elections under the constitution within 3 years.
+Public demonstrations and some violence followed until a CARICOM team came to Georgetown to broker an accord between the two parties, calling for an international audit of the election results, a redrafting of the constitution, and elections under the constitution within 3 years.
 Jagan resigned in August 1999 due to ill health and was succeeded by Finance Minister Bharrat Jagdeo, who had been named Prime Minister a day earlier.
-National elections were held on March 19, 2001, three months later than planned as the election committees said they were unprepared.
+National elections were held on March 19, 2001, three months later than planned, as the election committees said they were unprepared.
 Fears that the violence that marred the previous election led to monitoring by foreign bodies, including Jimmy Carter.
-In March incumbent President Jagdeo won the election with a voter turnout of over 90%.
+In March, incumbent President Jagdeo won the election with a voter turnout of over 90%.
 Over 150 international observers representing six international missions witnessed the polling.
-The observers pronounced the elections fair and open although marred by some administrative problems.
+The observers pronounced the elections fair and open, although marred by some administrative problems.